 In the Summer of 2015 Mary was a winner in the National Flute Association Newly Published Music Competition.
 This led to a performance at the 2015 NFA Convention in Washington, D.C.
 In 2016 Mary collaborated with composer, Chen Yi.
 The outcome of this project is Memory for solo flute, a piece originally composed for solo violin.
 It is published by the Theodore Presser Co.
 Mary also collaborated with composer Simon Fink on his piece for solo flute, Elegy.
 This powerful piece was the inspiration for a YouTube video dealing with race relations, bigotry, and human rights.

 As a teacher, Mary serves on the faculty of the Village Music Academy teaching both flute and piano and serving as the Director of the Chamber Music Institute.
-Mary has led clinics on flute posture and breathing, combining yoga technique and the Alexander technique, at schools and universities in Kansas, Missouri, South Dakota and in Chicago, Illinois.
+Mary has led clinics on flute posture and breathing, combining yoga technique and the Alexander technique, at KMEA 2019, and universities in Kansas, Missouri, South Dakota, and Chicago, Illinois.

 As an arranger, Mary has compiled several Renaissance vocal pieces and arranged them for flute quartet.
 These works have been performed and recorded by the flute quartet Collage.
 Though hesitant to call herself a composer, Mary has penned a number of works inspired by her work with Collage.
 She is also working on a set of music inspired by the book of poetry entitled Winter Poems, edited by Barbara Rogasky.